nestauk/industrial-taxonomy/reports/section_2.md

-We achieve this by using two approaches: probabilistic data structures - namely the Minhash combined with Locality Sensitive Hashing (LSH) - and the cosine similarity computed using a chunked dot-product [^cheating].
+We achieve this by using two approaches: probabilistic data structures - namely the Minhash combined with Locality Sensitive Hashing (LSH) - and the cosine similarity computed using a chunked dot-product. [^cheating]

 [^cheating]: This approach does in fact compute similarities up-front; however the similarity measure used is cheap to compute.

 ### Probabilistic data structures (PDS) approach

-Convert company names to a set of 'k-shingles' - a sliding window $k$ characters.
+We convert company names to a set of 'k-shingles' - a sliding window $k$ characters.
 For example,
 for $k=4$ "acme co" would become the set {"acme", "cme ", "me c", "e co"}.